 f.
 Making administrative decisions and interpretations of the policies and regulations of this Master Program and the Shoreline Management Act (the "Act").

+e.
+Establishing/maintaining a mechanism (e.g. a tracking system) for documenting all shoreline project review actions and a process for occasionally evaluating the cumulative effects of authorized development on shoreline conditions.
+This process may involve other local governments, state resource agencies, affected Indian tribes, and other parties.